osmandapp/web/main/docs/hiring/android-dev.md

 ### Requirements
 - 2+ years experience in Android development
 - Technical English (higher level is advantage)
+- strong knowledge of Java, Kotlin and Android SDK

 ### Nice to have
 - Git + Github experience
 - Any GIS-expierience
 - OpenStreetMap mapper knowledge

+### Responsibilities
+- Implementing new features;
+- Maintaining the project
+- Covering code with unit tests
+- Refactoring code
+- Taking a part in planning and proposing new ideas

 ## Company offers